Lake Waco: Physicochemical characteristics

 The large amount of sediment and nutrient deposition results in eutrophic lake conditions, with algae and smartweed being the primary competitors for nutrients.
 The Bosque River as a whole is considered to have high nitrogen and phosphorus levels due to fertilizer runoff, and Lake Waco is no exception.
 The average total phosphorus load to Lake Waco is 147,093 kg/yr, while the total nitrogen load averages at 1,447,383 kg/yr.
 However, the nutrient concentrations in the lake suggest that just over half of this is deposited in an unusable form.
 The table below shows the average level of solute concentrations of each of the four streams that in-flow to Lake Waco, concentrations being in parts per million.

 The amount of dissolved solids, combined with the suspension of clay from the in-flowing rivers, can cause high turbidity in Lake Waco, which can limit algal growth as the water becomes less transparent.
-In 2010, a large comprehensive study of Lake Waco was held by the North American Lake Management Society to monitor chemical aspects of the water including nutrient levels, temperature, oxygen, pH, total organic carbon, and chlorophyll.
+In 2010, a large comprehensive study of Lake Waco was conducted to monitor chemical aspects of the water including nutrient levels, temperature, oxygen, pH, total organic carbon, and chlorophyll.
 The sediment core samples were found to consist mainly of silt and clay from the tributaries deposition.